FaridLolo/Nordic-Power-Contracts-Navigator/README.md

 > are not price forecasts, trading advice, or a substitute for a real
 > pricing/risk model.

+### Data sources and calibration

+Rather than inventing numbers from scratch, the default parameters are anchored to public market data:

+- **Spot price reference**: Nord Pool day-ahead average price for Finland was approximately €38.7/MWh in H1 2025 and €71.7/MWh in H1 2026 — an
+  ~85% increase in six months, driven by low wind output, low hydro reservoir levels, and a cold winter.
+This real swing is itself the core commercial argument for hedging instruments like PPAs.
+- **Grid carbon intensity**: Finland's average grid emission factor is reported in the 57–95 gCO₂/kWh range depending on source and methodology (Ember, Electricity Maps, Statistics Finland); this demo uses 70 g/kWh.
+- **Renewable PPA residual emissions**: ~11 gCO₂/kWh, consistent with
+  published wind lifecycle emission factors.
+- **PPA hedging premium / flexibility discount**: kept as user-adjustable parameters rather than a single hard-coded "market" number, because real PPA premiums vary significantly by contract duration, volume, structure (pay-as-produced vs. baseload), and counterparty credit risk — industry surveys (e.g. BloombergNEF's European Corporate PPA Price Survey) show baseload premiums over pay-as-produced deals ranging from ~€1.7/MWh in Finland up to ~€6.4/MWh in the UK, underscoring how market- and structure-specific these premiums are.

 ---

 ## Visual design